 In addition to the dozens of varieties of homemade beef jerky you might need to munch on, you can also stock up on Texas-themed souvenirs and enjoy the cleanest roadside bathrooms in the state.

-If Dallas didn’t fill your big city cravings, spend a day or two in Houston, where you’ll find the NASA Space Center and countless delicious dining options.
+If Dallas didn’t fill your big city cravings, spend a weekend in Houston, where you’ll find the NASA Space Center and countless delicious dining options.

 Of course, if you’re short on time, you’ll want to get to your destination more quickly so you can enjoy at least a day or two strolling along the boardwalk, swimming in the Gulf, and eating seafood to your heart’s content.

 Of all the road trips in Texas, this one is a classic that you simply can’t skip.